bkw777/notice.sh/README.md

 ## Usage

-notify-send.sh has all command line options of notify-send with a few additional ones:
+notify-send.sh has mostly the same command line options as notify-send with a few additional ones:

     Usage: